arnauoller/fabric-samples/logging-system/README.md

 In this tutorial two organizations, MagnetoCorp and DigiBank, trade commercial paper with each other using PaperNet, a Hyperledger Fabric blockchain network.

 Once you’ve set up a basic network, you’ll act as Isabella, an employee of MagnetoCorp, who will issue a commercial paper on its behalf.
-You’ll then switch hats to take the role of Balaji, an employee of DigiBank, who will buy this commercial paper, hold it for a period of time, and then redeem it with MagnetoCorp for a small profit.
+You’ll then switch hats to take the role of Balaji, an employee of DigiBank, who will buy this commercial paper, hold it for a period of time, and then terminate the contract it with MagnetoCorp for a small profit.

 ![](https://hyperledger-fabric.readthedocs.io/en/release-1.4/_images/commercial_paper.diagram.1.png)